damienmckenna/metatag/README.md

 ## Known issues

+### Uninstalling Metatag

-* In order to uninstall the module any "Metatag" fields must first be removed from all entities.
+In order to uninstall the module any "Metatag" fields must first be removed from all entities.
 In order to see whether there are fields blocking the module from being uninstalled, load the module uninstall page (admin/modules/uninstall) and see if any are listed, it will look something like the following:

 `The Meta tags field type is used in the following field: node.field_meta_tags`

 In order to uninstall the module, go to the appropriate field settings pages and remove the Metatag field listed in the message.
 Once this is done it will be possible to uninstall the module.

+### Meta tags are not displayed

+In order for the meta tags to be displayed on the page the html.html.twig file must output the main `{{ page }}` element.
+If the meta tags are not visible on the page check, to see if the html.html.twig instead contains this:

+`{{ page.content }}`

+To fix this, simply change that line back to `{{ page }}` and it should work.

 ## Credits / contact